marusoft/teamwork/README.md

 ```
 npm install
 ```
 4. Create a .env file in the root directory and setup your database credentials and token key.
-Check .env.sample for instruction.
+Check `.env.example` for instruction.

 5. Start the application by running
 ```
 npm run start:dev
 ```
-6. Install postman to test all endpoints
+6. Install `postman` to test all endpoints

 ## Testing
 - run test using `npm run test`